The Daily Mile™

 The Daily Mile is simple and free, and gets children out of the classroom for 15 minutes every day to run or jog at their own pace with their classmates, making them fitter, healthier and more able to concentrate in the classroom.
 With one in four of our school children deemed to be overweight or obese by the time they leave primary school, and with growing issues around the mental well being of young people, The Daily Mile can make a marked and lasting difference to the lives of our young people.
 The Partnership are responsible for encouraging as many schools as possible in Hertfordshire to adopt The Daily Mile.

-On Friday 30 April schools and ‘social bubbles’, up and down the country, ran their Daily Mile together in an effort to raise awareness for children’s mental health and wellbeing.
+During the Summer Term, schools and ‘social bubbles’, up and down the country, ran their Daily Mile together in an effort to raise awareness for children’s mental health and wellbeing.
 Ahead of the day, Charlie Honour from St Peter’s School in St Albans and staff at Cowley Hill Primary School in Hertsmere, who have recently embedded The Daily Mile into their Wellbeing Wednesday programme, supported HSP, with a Daily Mile article for the TES.
 Across Hertfordshire more than 36,000 primary school pupils were signed up to participate, from 143 schools, and it was great to see these schools encouraging children to be active as away to promote better physical health and mental wellbeing.

 At St Alban and St Stephen Catholic Primary School, PE Lead Heather Bowen shared that the school had not been involved with The Daily Mile initiative before the event, but the children had such a great time that the school have now decided to adopt it as a regular physical activity across all school years.